 Out For Solidarity (representing Overseas Family School, OFS)DoBetterDover (representing United World College South East Asia Dover campus, UWCSEA Dover)

-Two alumni teams from different Singapore international schools will discuss the challenges and achievements they have made in urging their school board to make curriculum reforms and change campus practices to tackle discrimination and bring more diversity, equity, and inclusion to the community.
-This will be a partially recorded event with each alumni team presenting their work, followed by break-out rooms where viewers can participate in the discussion.
+November 1st 2020: Two alumni teams from different Singapore international schools discussed the challenges and achievements they have made in urging their school board to make curriculum reforms and change campus practices to tackle discrimination and bring more diversity, equity, and inclusion to the community.
+This was a partially recorded event with each alumni team presenting their work, followed by break-out rooms where viewers can participate in the discussion.
+Watch the recording linked above.

 Tanu and Carter gave a lovely shoutout to our work in this resource-packed article.
 They've included tons of links to podcasts, articles and more by many prominent figures in the discourse of anti-racism in international schools.
 Be sure to have a look and check out our Resources list linked at the bottom of this page as well.